 4. You and your clients bring your A-game to sessions

-I think this is probably the BIGGEST shift that I’ve seen since putting my prices up is that both I and my clients bring their A-game to the 1:1 sessions that we do.
+I think this is probably the BIGGEST shift that I’ve seen since putting my prices up.
+My clients and I BOTH bring our A-game to the 1:1 sessions that we do.

-Back to when I first started out, when I used to do this special where I do 2-hour session for $97, people would come along to that session and to be honest with you, they didn’t bring their A-game.
+When I first started my business and I had a special where I did a 2-hour session for $97, people would come along to that session and, to be honest with you, they didn’t bring their A-game.

-And also, when I was starting to get into the point where I was actually very popular and had lots of clients coming through, a special $97 session whilst I did my best, it wasn’t necessarily the absolute best.
+When I was starting to get to the point where I was actually very popular and had lots of clients coming through, I found that with my special $97 session, I wasn’t necessarily giving it my absolute best.

 I charge $1,495 an hour now.

-Several times, people came to their second or third session and they haven’t done their homework from the session beforehand.
+Several times, people came to their second or third session and they hadn’t even done their homework from the session beforehand!

-So the more you increase your prices, the fewer people are taking that stuff for granted, the more they’re bringing their A-game to each session.
+The more you increase your prices, the fewer people are taking that stuff for granted, and the more they’re bringing their A-game to each session.

 When I have a $1,495/hour client these days or when someone wins a free 1:1 session with me but they know that it’s normally $1,495 an hour, they turn up with their questions.

-They turn up with their numbers from their business.
+They turn up with their numbers from their business, and they turn up prepared.

-And when I send them off with the stuff they need to do, they actually go an implement it.
+When I send them off with the stuff they need to do, they actually go and implement it.

 1. Come up with a plan

-I usually say at least 2 weeks depending on how in touch with your audience you are and depending on how in-demand you are.
+I usually say at least two weeks notice depending on how in touch with your audience you are and depending on how in-demand you are.

-But you can do it all the way up to around 6 weeks – depends on how many people you want to make sales within that price increase strategy.
+You can do it all the way up to around six weeks depending on how many people you want to make sales from in that price increase strategy.

-So what the goal is for you to sell a chunk of stuff at your current price by letting people know that your price is going to increase on a certain date.
+What the goal is for you is to sell a chunk of stuff at your current price by letting people know that your price is going to increase on a certain date.

-You’re going to give yourself 6 weeks notice.
+You’re going to give yourself six weeks notice.

-So your goal is to get as many people to prepurchase sessions between now and 1 June, and then have your price increase happen on the 1 June.
+Your goal is to get as many people to pre-purchase sessions between now and June 1st, and then have your price increase happen on June 1st.

 What feels good for you?